Kia ora and welcome to Saturday.

 For more of what’s happening today see below:

-Original Art for sale.
-Coronation park, Mt Maunganui.
-Weather permitting.
+Original art for sale.
+The Strand, Tauranga.
+Weather Permitting.
 9am-4pm.
-Tauranga Society of Artists
+Tauranga Society of Artists Inc

 A dartboard cabinet collection.
 Runs until Sept 24th at The Incubator, Historic Village, Tauranga.
 Free entry.